-- Communicate with placement settings using email. - Provide the setting in charge with a copy of the Placement booklet at the beginning of the academic year indicating roles and responsibilities, the timing and duration of placement, the intended learning outcomes and an overview of assessment details.

-- Provide details of the student Early Childhood Educator/s undertaking placement in a timely manner. - Clarify NCI expectations of the placement setting with regards to facilitating placement including how supervision occurs (e.g., site visits by NCI Placement Supervisor, direct observation of the student Early Childhood Educator/s working with children etc.). - Ensure a tri-party agreement and learning agreement is completed by the student Early Childhood Educator and NCI in partnership with the placement setting.
-These agreements document what is to be achieved in the placement to meet the student Early Childhood Educator's learning needs.
-These agreements will also set out the shared responsibilities to be undertaken by the student Early Childhood Educator, the Placement Supervisor and the Placement Mentor. - Encourage the Placement setting to communicate any concerns relating to placement with the Programme Team. - Share NCI's complaints policy and procedure with the Placement setting, if required, ensuring to work to redress any concerns in a timely manner. - Send an email to the setting following placement.
+- Communicate with placement settings using email. - Provide the setting in charge with a copy of the Placement booklet at the beginning of the academic year indicating roles and responsibilities, the timing and duration of placement, the intended learning outcomes and an overview of assessment details. - Provide details of the student Early Childhood Educator/s undertaking placement in a timely manner. - Clarify NCI expectations of the placement setting with regards to facilitating placement including how supervision occurs (e.g., site visits by NCI Placement Supervisor, direct observation of the student Early Childhood Educator/s working with children etc.). - Ensure a learning agreement is completed by the student Early Childhood Educator in partnership with the placement setting.
+This agreement documents what is to be achieved in the placement to meet the student Early Childhood Educator's learning needs.
+The learning agreement will also set out the responsibilities of the Placement Mentor, Placement Supervisor and the student Early Childhood Educator so that it is a shared responsibility to be undertaken by the student Early Childhood Educator, the Placement Supervisor and the Placement Mentor. - Encourage the Placement setting to communicate any concerns relating to placement with the Programme Team. - Share NCI's complaints policy and procedure with the Placement setting, if required, ensuring to work to redress any concerns in a timely manner. - Send an email to the setting following placement.